djvanderlaan/simplermarkdown/vignettes/intro.md

 ```
 `````

-Assume the current working directory is the root of the project directory. and that we run `mdweave` as:
+Assume the current working directory is the root of the project directory and that we run `mdweave` as:

 `````